GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 }
 ```
 <img src="images/new15.jpg"/><br/>
-f.
-Run the following command, which takes in the source, destination, and the DB option json files.
+17. **Run** the following command, which takes in the source, destination, and the DB option json files.

 * Resource Group Name: **Give your cloud rg name here**
 * Service Name: **Give your DMS Name**